bitprj/curriculum/Module_Postman/activities/Act7_API_Documentation_in_Postman/README.md

 # Long Summary
 Students will learn of the importance of API documentation.
 Then, they will create their own documentation using the APIs they used in the last activity on Postman.
+As they create documentation, they will learn what makes a good API Documentation.

 # Short Summary
 Using Postman's Documenter, students will learn how to document API.